QCHackers/tqec/docs/contributor_guide.rst

     cd tqec
     pre-commit install

+If you encounter any issue during the installation, please refer to :ref:`installation` for more information.

 You can now start contributing, following the rules explained in the next sections.

 How to contribute